Atigit15/GoalSetter/README.md

 - License

 # Features
-- **User Authentication**
-GoalSetter offers a robust user authentication system that ensures secure access to the app.
-Users can register their accounts using a unique email address and password, and subsequently, log in with their credentials.
+- **User Authentication** - GoalSetter offers a robust user authentication system that ensures secure access to the app.
+  - Register: Users can register their accounts using a unique email address and password.
+  - Login: Subsequently, log in with their credentials.
+  - Authentication is implemented with the help of JWT tokens.
+The user remains signed in until he closes the tab.
+  - Various checks on login and register forms are added to ensure robustness.

-- **Goal Management**
-Once logged in, users gain access to their personalized dashboard.
-From here, they can easily:
+- **Goal Management** - Once logged in, users gain access to their personalized dashboard.
+From here, they can easily<p>
     - **Add Goals:** Create new goals by specifying goal detail.
     - **Update Goals:** Modify existing goals..
     - **Read Goals**: View a comprehensive list of all their goals.
     - **Delete Goals:** Remove completed or obsolete goals from their list, keeping their dashboard clutter-free.

+- **Priority** - Users can assign priority levels to their goals, allowing them to prioritize their efforts effectively.

+- **Completion Time** - Users can associate a deadline with the goal

+- **Ageing** - Users can set an aging attribute, it can be high, low, or no aging.
+This allows the goals that are indefinitely there in the dashboard to increase their priority and hence persuade the user to complete them.

 # Installation